 The purpose of this course is to study, discuss, and debate many issues of concern to managers of nonprofit

 organizations, including mission definition, competing internal and external demands, resource scarcity and

 We will identify and describe the varieties of tribal resources and the limitation of the management prerogatives facing Tribal Nations under the current legal regime.
 We explore those resources governed by the trust duty and the federal government’s role.
 We also look at the emerging resources in the green economy and investigate the relations between tribes, states, and private actors.
 Co-management, the trust duty, and tribal sovereignty are the main themes around which the clinic is structured.

 Urban Poverty and Economic Development

-This semester long course provides an examination of current theory, research and policy on urban poverty and community development in the U.S., as a background for developing community wealth building economic development interventions in city and community settings.
-The course topics includes: (1) measurements and theoretical explanations of poverty, incorporating both panel data and ethnography; (2) analytic tools for assessing community and regional economic flows; and (3) strategies for economic development and wealth building among the low income urban populations and communities.
-We examine innovative approaches in the traditional areas of economic development practice areas of business creation and development, workforce development and skills training, housing, education, and individual income support and wealth building.
-Strategies to explore include: place based anchor strategies, cluster development with inclusive economic aims in mind, sector strategies for workforce development training, worker ownership, affordable housing and community land trusts, and asset building strategies.
+The course topics includes: (1) measurements and theoretical explanations of poverty, incorporating both panel data and ethnography; (2) analytic tools for assessing community and regional economic flows; and (3) strategies for economic development and wealth building among low-income urban populations and communities.
+We examine innovative approaches in the traditional areas of economic development, workforce development, housing, education, and individual income support and wealth building.